CharlesNJoroge8822/phase-0-html-tag-lab/README.md

 For WSL users:

-- Open from Ubuntu by running `explorer.exe index.html` in the root directory of this lab
+- Open from Ubuntu by running in the root directory of this lab
 - Open a new Explorer window.
 There is a bar that says "Quick Access" along the top of the window (similar to a URL bar in a browser).
 Click this and type